trickv/cli-snmp-routerswitch-utils/README.md

+# Status

+I haven't committed much of the below yet.
+I've implemented some of it over the years in bash scripts which I'll add at some point.

 # Overview

 A collection of SNMP utilities for sysadmins working with layer 3 enabled switches, routers, and other infrastructure nerd devices.